devpishaili/courses/what-the-heck-is-api/README.md

 # Introdution to API

+RestAPI!
+Restful API!
+Fetch API!
+API's API!
+What the heck is AP

 ### What is an API?

 API as we all know is the acronym for Application Programming Interface (wait 🖐! did you know that! 😒)